 - Press Windows Key + R and enter regedit.
 Press Enter or click OK.

-- When Registry Editor opens navigate to the HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlPrintPrinters key in the left pane.
+- When Registry Editor opens navigate to the following key:

 - After deleting the printer key restart your PC.

 If you can’t remove a printer in Windows 10, you might have to change a few values in your registry.